hidrahman/Color-Detection/README.md

 Built with: Python

 How to use:
-a.
-Execute Color Detection code and type (b) in the terminal
+* Execute Color Detection code and type (b) in the terminal
-b. python color_detection.py -i <add your image path here>
+* python color_detection.py -i <add your image path here>

 Credits: Credit to Data Flair Training (https://data-flair.training/)